xialeiliu/CrowdCountingCVPR18/README.md

-# The demo for Crowd counting!
+# Leveraging Unlabeled Data for Crowd Counting by Learning to Rank

 ## Code and pre-trained models are coming soon.